mperignon/2016-02-04-Flagstaff/lessons/sqlite/07-join.md

 >
 > Write a query that shows each site with exact location (lat, long) ordered by visited date,
 > followed by personal name and family name of the person who visited the site
 > and the type of measurement taken and its reading.
-Please avoid all null values.
+Avoid all null values.
 > Tip: you should get 15 records with 8 fields.

 [OUTER]: http://en.wikipedia.org/wiki/Join_%28SQL%29#Outer_join